MicrosoftDocs/cpp-docs/docs/data/oledb/cmyproviderrowset-myproviderrs-h.md

       CSimpleRow, IRowsetLocateImpl< T >>
 ```

 `CRowsetImpl` also uses the `IAccessor` and `IColumnsInfo` interfaces.
 It uses these interfaces for output fields in tables.
-The class also provides an implementation for `IRowsetIdentity`, which allows the consumer to determine if two rows are identical.
+The class also provides an implementation for `IRowsetIdentity`, which allows the consumer to determine if two rows are the same.
 The `IRowsetInfo` interface implements properties for the rowset object.
 The `IConvertType` interface allows the provider to resolve differences between data types requested by the consumer and those used by the provider.

 The `IRowset` interface actually handles data retrieval.
 The consumer first calls a method called `GetNextRows` to return a handle to a row, known as an `HROW`.
 The consumer then calls `IRowset::GetData` with that `HROW` to retrieve the requested data.